Research group

 17

-Behavioural, Morphological and Functional Ecology and Deep-Sea Ecology and Biogeography operate as specialised research cores, contributing mechanistic and large-scale ecological knowledge that feeds ecosystem modelling, conservation planning and climate-resilience assessments.
+The Behavioural, Morphological and Functional Ecology subline, together with the Deep-Sea Ecology and Biogeography subline, act as specialised cores, providing both mechanistic and large-scale ecological knowledge that feeds into ecosystem modelling, conservation planning and climate resilience assessments.

 Most relevant information